Dare Devils and Nature Lovers

 • Hot water bottle between legs against femoral artery quickly warms body

-• Fill water bottle with hot water place it at any cold spots in your sleeping bag.
+• Fill hot water bottle, place in cold spots in your sleeping bag

 • Snacks before bed provide fuel to generate heat during the night

-• Don't dry clothes in sleeping bag overnight.
-Too much moisture in bag insulation will make you cold.
+• Don't dry clothes in sleeping bag overnight moisture will make you cold

 • Fluff up your sleeping bag with vigor to gain maximum loft.